 In December 2016, a workshop on ‘Trees, Culture & Urban design’ was held in Bangalore as part of CEPT University’s Summer Winter School program.
 The focus of this 10-day winter school was to study the practice of tree worship in the city.
 Specifically, it looked at how people generate and sustain community spaces through worshipping the Peepul tree (Ficus Religiosa) shrine with its serpent stones and the raised platform around it, locally called the Ashwath katte.
+This workshop was based on previous research.
+The paper can be accessed here: The practice of tree worship and the territorial production of urban space in an Indian neighbourhood.
 There were 25 participants from the Masters programs at CEPT in Architecture/Urban Planning/Design/Technology.
 They worked in groups focusing on eight ashwath kattes located in Jayanagar & on Bannerghatta road.
 The spatial & ritual practices were documented through sketches, photographs, maps & oral history interviews.

 Shared below are the summaries of the group projects: